scc-digitalhub/docs/README.md

+# Platform documentation

 Repository for the documentation of the platform.
+Each branch corresponds to a different version of the platform, so if you need to update the documentation of a specific version, **do not create a separate branch, instead, commit directly to the branch corresponding to the version you're updating**.

-The documentation features multiple portals, aimed at different audiences (`user`, `dev`, ...).
+The documentation features multiple portals, aimed at different audiences (`user`, `admin`, ...).

 To create a new page (the following example refers to the `user` portal, but the process for others is equivalent):